TakingWW/dotfiles/README.md

 * [Tmux](https://github.com/tmux/tmux/wiki) (Terminal Enhancer)

 # About Neovim
-I'dont have any plugin installed, its a configuration totally from scratch, but it have enough functionality and the UI is pretty as well (you just have to find out how to customize for your likings)
+It does not have any plugin installed, its a configuration totally from scratch, but it have enough functionality and the UI is pretty as well (you just have to find out how to customize for your likings)